dbomen/ChatRoomJava/Manuals/Manual.md

 ### COMPILING AND RUNNING

-Since the repository has the .vscode/launch.json for both the Server and the Client, you can run the applications by going to "Run and Debug" (or Ctrl + Shift + D).\
+Since the repository has the .vscode/launch.json for both the Server and the Client, you can run the applications by going to "Run and Debug" (or CTRL + SHIFT + D).\
 ![alt text](images/dep4.png)

 Here you can select if you want to run the Server or the app and then run them by pressing the green run button.
 You should be able to run the server, but you have to change one more thing to be able to run the Client side (aka the app).
 Go to .vscode/launch.json and change the path, underlined in the image below, to where you downloaded the javafx SDK (make sure you include /lib).